tomfinitely/block-zapper/readme.txt

 == Description ==

 Block Zapper is a container block similar to the WordPress Group block, but with selective superpowers: the ability to remove specific types of custom properties from child blocks contained within it using granular checkbox controls.

+⚠️ **CRITICAL WARNING**: Block Zapper CANNOT save data!
+ANY data left in Block Zapper will be LOST when you close the browser window/tab.
+It is a styling cleanup tool only.
+Do NOT use it to store important content, data, or information that needs to be preserved.
+The zap functionality will remove custom properties and styling - this is NOT a data storage solution!

 This block is perfect for: